B. Patisserie is a great place in San Francisco for coffee and pastries. We especially like the signature Kouign Amann.

 The Breton pastry features buttery puff pastry layers surrounding a surprising liquid sugar center.
 It’s buttery heaven on the outside with sugary pleasure inside.

 The Kouign Amann alone more than justifies a visit to Brenda Leong’s bakery in San Francisco’s Lower Pacific Heights.
-In our opinion, B. Patisserie is the closest thing we have to the legendary Pierre Hermé on our native shores, and to that we were appreciative.
-In fact, Leong’s experience includes a stage at Hermé along with stints at Gary Danko and Manresa.
+In our opinion, B. Patisserie is the closest thing we have to a Parisian patisserie on our native shores, and to that we were appreciative.
+Leong’s experience includes a stage at Pierre Hermé along with stints at Gary Danko and Manresa.

 Since we were staying at the Kimpton Triton next to Chinatown, we were about two miles away.
 For us, that was a perfect distance for a morning walk.
 Far enough to get our juices going and work up an appetite, but not too far to walk for breakfast.